 I'm thinking of a word.
-It's what the wise man said Neem had to get from the dragon's cave.
-Can you guess my word? (medicine)
+It was used to describe Fatima when her father drowned and she was cast up on the seashore.
+Can you guess my word? (destitute)

 I'm thinking of a word.
-My word is what the wise man told the queen to eat.
-Can you guess my word? (apple)
+My word is used in the story to describe the home of the weavers who took Fatima in.
+Can you guess my word? (humble)

 I'm thinking of a word.
-This is what Taneen breathed.
-Can you guess my word? (fire)
+This is what Fatima was when the slave traders carried her away.
+Can you guess my word? (captive)

 I'm thinking of a word.
-This is what Taneen wanted.
-Can you guess my word? (a stove)
+This is a terrible storm, the kind of storm that wrecked Fatima's ship off the coast of China.
+Can you guess my word? (typhoon)

 Do this activity in the spirit of a game.
 If a student does not guess correctly, praise the attempt and invite others to try.
 Have students take turns giving hints to words and having the others guess.
-If students are enjoying the activity, you may want to include other words from the story that you have not been working with.
-For example: fairies, horse, riding, cave, and so on.

 3. Play "Synonyms and Antonyms" with words from the story.
 Say a word from the story and invite students to think of synonyms, or antonyms, or both for your word.
 For example, you might say: